- Your Chrome history has disappeared if the browser settings related to history weren't correct.

-How do I find old browsing history on Chrome?
+How do I get my history back on Google Chrome?

 - Go to Google’s My Activity page.

 - Login to your Google account associated with your Google Chrome browser.